kathuriakirti/HTML_Assignment/README.md

 # HTML_Assignment
-his repository contains solutions and code for  HTML assignment.
+This repository contains solutions and code for  HTML assignment.